 If a urologist feels that it is important to determine whether prostate cancer is present or not they may recommend a biopsy or sampling of tissue from the prostate under either a local or general anaesthetic.
 Traditionally this has involved an ultrasound probe being inserted into the rectum to identify the prostate gland and usually 12-16 small needle biopsies of tissue being taken from the prostate (see picture below).

 In the last few years it has become a much more common practice to use a sophisticated type of MRI scan (multiparametric) to scan the prostate first before taking biopsies.
 This means that specific areas of the prostate which may contain prostate cancer can be identified prior to biopsy and targeted more accurately.

-To perform this transperineal biopsies (biopsies from the area between the rectum and scrotum) will be taken by inserting surgical needles via a metal template at regular 5mm intervals (see below).
+To perform this transrectal biopsies or transperineal biopsies (biopsies from the area between the rectum and scrotum) will be taken by inserting surgical needles via a metal template at regular 5mm intervals (see below).
 This is perfomed under a general or spinal (localised) anaesthetic.

 After having a biopsy

 Like all surgical procedures there is a small risk of infection following a biopsy and men will need to take some antibiotics on a regular basis for a few days after.
 Biopsies of the prostate will usually cause the prostate gland it to become inflamed and swollen.
 This may cause some initial discomfort which should gradually improve.